Jane620/doc.github.io/source/Interview/EN.rst

   It is really my honor to have the opportunity for this interview.
 I hope I can make a good performance today.
 Let me introduce myself.

-  My name is wang jianfeng , now i'm living in wenyan.
+  My name is xxx, now i'm living in wenyan.
 I'm working as a sw tester for 8 years.

   I used to be a sw developer , so i'm very interest in software technology as a swdt .
 I learned Python and java . with scrapy framework to got informations from internet for company and springboot framework to offer some kind of api service.